pontazaricardo/DBMS_Parser_Insert/README.md

 ### Note

 Inside the project, there is a **QueriesExample.txt**.
 If you want to modify the **Load sample queries** button, just replace the queries in this file for your own ones.

+## Code

+This project creates a custom *Table* object that uses a *DataTable* as a datastructure and has two additional functions.